Kansas City Sexual Discrimination Lawyers

 Federal and State Laws

 Federal and state laws are instrumental in shielding employees from sexual discrimination.
-These laws not only prohibit such behavior but also set guidelines on how employers should handle reported cases of discrimination.
+These laws not only prohibit such behavior but also set guidelines for how employers should handle reported cases of discrimination.

 Federal laws, such as Title IX of the Education Amendments, forbid discrimination based on sex in any program or activity that receives federal funding, thereby creating a structure to safeguard employees from workplace sexual discrimination.
-Remember, under federal law, a charge of sexual discrimination must be filed within a 300-day deadline.
+Remember, under federal law, a charge of sexual discrimination must be filed within 300 days.
 However, this deadline can be extended in cases where the discriminatory behaviors are part of a continuing violation that has occurred over a period of time.

 State-specific laws also play a significant role.
 For instance, the Missouri Human Rights Act prohibits employers from engaging in discrimination based on protected categories such as: